Ten Things You Need to Buy on Amazon Before Your Disney Vacation

 Your kids will definitely want to meet at least a few of the characters during your visit and an autograph book can make a great low-cost souvenir if you get them at the right price.
 You can buy this official Disney autograph book or get a 2 pack of Disney spiral notebooks.
 We went with the spiral notebooks so that my kids could slip their sharpies through the rings and have everything ready when it was go time.

 Another great option is to bring a Disney Encyclopedia of characters and have each character sign on their own page!
-The one on the left is the older version and a little bit cheaper but available to order now.
-The one on the right was updated in 2020 and contains a few new characters.

 If you think your kids might want to collect Disney pins, these are a must.
 We bought the lanyards with the coin pouch attached so that they had a place to store their pressed penny money.